-DUTIES AND RESPONSIBILITIES OF THE BOARD
+DUTIES AND RESPONSIBILITIES OF THE COLLEGE BOARD OF EDUCATION

-The duties of the board will be as follows:
+The duties of the College Board of Education will be as follows:1

-To select, appoint, and evaluate the president/clerk of the Board of Education.
+To select, appoint, and evaluate the college president/chief executive officer, who also serves as clerk to the College Board of Education.

-To adopt policies which will govern the operation of the college district and to review them periodically.
+To adopt policies which will govern the operation of the college district and to review them periodically.2

-To honor principles of ethics as adopted by policy or in statute.
+To honor principles of ethics as adopted by policy or in statute.3

-To consider recommendations of the president in all matters of policy, procedures, and administration pertaining to the welfare of the district.
+To consider recommendations of the college president/chief executive officer in all matters of policy and administration pertaining to the welfare of the district.

-To serve on the college's budget committee.
+To serve on the college's budget committee.4